 As the news spread from the meeting room through phone calls and excited text messages, it soon reached the Celebrities.
-Their first lieutenant, senior Jenna McQueen, was in the locker room with around seven others when a dancer ran in yelling, “D got the school.”
+Their first lieutenant, senior Jenna McQueen, was in the locker room with around seven others when a dancer ran in yelling that “D got the school.”

 “We all just started screaming in the locker room, it was amazing,” McQueen said.
 “We were purely ecstatic, just screaming at the top of our lungs for five minutes straight.
 It was so joyful and happy, the happiest we have been.”

-One week before this, when LISD released a list of proposed names that would be discussed at the meeting, the parents saw an opportunity to help keep Danielson’s legacy alive.
-When they saw her name on that list, nothing could stop them- not even the fact that the meeting date fell on the girls’ performance night.
+One week before this, when LISD released a list of proposed names that would be discussed at the meeting, parents saw an opportunity to help keep Danielson’s legacy alive.
+When they saw her name on that list, nothing could stop them – not even the fact that the meeting date fell on the girls’ performance night.

-Within the next week, one of the girl’s moms, April Orr, helped gather over two dozen handwritten notes and emails and to present to the board.
+Within the next week, one of the dancer’s moms, April Orr, helped gather over two dozen handwritten notes and emails and to present to the board.

-After Orr received all the letters—with the help of parents and the new Celebrities director, Nikki Evans—she headed to FedEx to create eight copies that she would hand to Superintendent Dr. Dan Troxell and the seven board members before the meeting.
-Danielson’s large outreach and impact was shown among the letters written by current and former Celebrities, her fellow Kilgore College Rangerette alumnae, co-workers, the Celebrities’ family members, her parents and even her two sons who are 12 and 10-years-old.
+After Orr received all the letters, with the help of parents and the new Celebrities director, Nikki Evans, she headed to FedEx to create eight copies that she would hand to Superintendent Dr. Dan Troxell and the seven board members before the meeting.
+Danielson’s large outreach and impact were shown among the letters written by current and former Celebrities, her fellow Kilgore College Rangerette alumnae, co-workers, the Celebrities’ family members, her parents and even her two sons who are 12 and 10 years old.